dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/migrating-from-spark-to-databricks.md

 This changes will be needed for all users of your project
 #### Example

-If you're using `dbt-spark` today to connect to a Databricks SQL Endpoint, the below examples show a good before and adter of how to authenticate.
+If you're using `dbt-spark` today to connect to a Databricks SQL Endpoint, the below examples show a good before and after of how to authenticate.
 The cluster example is also effectively the same.

 The steps are virtually the same if you're using a Spark cluster.